MISP/MISP/app/Plugin/CertAuth/README.md

       'O'           => 'org',
       'emailAddress'=>'email',
     ),
-    'enableSession' => true,         // if FALSE then disables session cookies 'syncUser'      => true,         // should the User be synchronized with an external REST API 'restApi'       => array(        // API parameters
+    'syncUser'      => true,         // should the User be synchronized with an external REST API 'restApi'       => array(        // API parameters
       'url'         => 'https://example.com/data/users',  // URL to query